robenkleene/software-references/excel/excel-pivot-table.md

 # Excel Pivot Table

+## Basics

+- To move existing fields, drag the fields between "Filters", "Columns", "Rows", and "Values"
+- To delete existing fields, drag the fields off of the Pivot Table sidebar
 - To create a Pivot Table, in the toolbar, select "Insert > Tables > PivotTable"
-- To add newly added fields to the Pivot Table, right-click and select "Refresh".
+- If a newly added field isn't appearing in the Pivot Table, right-click and select "Refresh".

-- A pivot table is for summarizing data.
-- To get around the "Pivot Table field name already exists" error when renaming a column to the same name as a column in an existing table, the convention is to add a space to the end of the column name.
+## Editing

 ## Tips